HazenBabcock/opensdraw/docs/source/examples_list.rst

 Summary of the Examples
 =======================

-All of the example can be found in the *examples* directory.
+All of the examples can be found in the *examples* directory.

 1. *auto-step.lcad* - An automatic build steps example.